apache/parquet-site/content/en/blog/features/alp_encoding.md

 ## Ecosystem Adoption

 The encoding was released as part of [parquet-format 2.14.0] in September 2026.
-ALP is already supported in at least one major open source implementation (the [`parquet` 60.0.0][arrow-rs-60] Rust crate), and we expect other Parquet implementations to add support in the coming months.
+ALP is already supported in at least one major open-source implementation (the [`parquet` 60.0.0][arrow-rs-60] Rust crate), and we expect other Parquet implementations to add support in the coming months.
 Please check the [Implementation Status] page for the current state of support.